 The longer you wait, the worse the infestation will become.
 Ignoring the problem will also make it more difficult and expensive to eliminate the pests later on.

 So, if you notice a strange smell in your home, don’t hesitate to call a professional exterminator.

 They will be able to quickly identify the source of the problem and recommend the best course of action.

 3. Holes or Damage Near the Exterior of the Home

-Any damage to the exterior or interior of your home should be investigated immediately, as it could be a sign of a pest infestation.
+Any damage to the exterior or interior of your home should be investigated immediately by pest control services, as it could be a sign of a pest infestation.

 Holes in walls, floors, or ceilings could indicate that rodents or other small animals are tunneling through your home, looking for food or nesting material.